WellSpaceApp/WellSpace/PRIVACY_POLICY.md

 - Strict per-user Firestore security rules so each user's data is stored in an isolated private document with no cross-user access possible at the database level
 - Passwords are managed entirely by Firebase Authentication using industry-standard encryption.
 WellSpace never stores, sees, or has access to user passwords
 - No shared data blobs.
 Every user has their own isolated Firestore document
-- WellSpace uses browser localStorage to temporarily cache session data for performance.
+- WellSpace uses a small number of functional cookies and browser storage to keep you logged in, remember your cookie preference, and (only with consent) measure basic site usage via Google Analytics.
 No advertising cookies or third-party tracking pixels are used at any point.
+See our Cookie Policy for details.

 ---